7 June 2021

-During the current outbreak of COVID-19 our priority is to protect our patients, their visitors, colleagues and volunteers from the spread of infection.
+During Covid-19 our priority is to protect our patients, their visitors, colleagues and volunteers from the spread of infection.
 We would like to thank everyone for respecting the additional measures that we have introduced to keep our environment as clean as possible and to protect us all.

-The Executive Team at the Hospice are meeting daily to ensure that all possible precautions are taken.
+The Executive Team at the Hospice are meeting frequently to ensure that all possible precautions are taken.

 We are following Public Health England Guidelines and we encourage you to keep up to date by visiting - https://www.nhs.uk/conditions/coronavirus-covid-19/